niccololampa/amazon-price-averager-no-express-server/README.md

 This version of the extension will only utilize the Chrome to scrape amazon prices for a product's average price.

+However Cross Domain - CORS extension needs to be installed to disable Chrome's CORS Validation (See more details below).

+See **WITH** express/node server version [here](https://github.com/niccololampa/price-averager/tree/feature/price-averager-with-node-server)

 ## Setup